Immersion Programs

 Students will travel to El Salvador after spending the school year together studying issues of social justice and culture in Central America.
 El Salvador trip themes include post-war and democratic transition, the current human rights situation, the role of the Catholic Church and its work for peace and justice both past and present, health care, alternative development models, poverty reduction, economic growth, human development, women in post-war Central America, sustainability, rights for marginalized groups, land tenure and agricultural issues, the plight of street/working children, workers’ rights, fair trade, and microcredit.
 In addition to visiting important cultural and religious pilgrimage sites, students will connect with local communities, designed to give an opportunity for both further cultural learning and deeper personal relationships.

-Language Prerequisite: To participate in this course, students must also be taking, or have taken, Spanish III or higher by May 2025.
+Language Prerequisite: To participate in this course, students must be taking Spanish 3 or higher during Junior year or must have completed Spanish 3 or higher.

 Ethics, Culture and Justice (South Africa)